nselar/audio_stream_java_corba/README.md

-# audio_stream_java_corba
+# CORBA Audio Streaming

 A simple audio streaming system using Java and CORBA.

+### Prerequisites

+Install the JDK 8u351 or earlier to build the files of this project and download an audio file, it is recommended that the audio be .wav extension.

 ### Setup